cloudquery/cloudquery/plugins/source/github/docs/overview.md

 - `orgs` (`[]string`, optional.
 Default: empty):
   List of organizations to sync from.
 You must specify either `orgs` or `repos` in the configuration.

-- `concurrency` (int, optional, default: 10000):
+- `concurrency` (int, optional, default: 1500):
-  A best effort maximum number of Go routines to use.
-Lower this number to reduce memory usage.
+  The best effort maximum number of Go routines to use.
+Lower this number to reduce memory usage or to avoid hitting GitHub API rate limits.

 - `discovery_concurrency` (`int`) (default: `1`)